Robotics

 online programming

 A method of creating instructions for a robot where the engineer interacts directly with an active robot during the process.
-Online programming includes teach-pendant programming and walk-through, or lead-through, programming.
+Online programming includes teach-pendant programming and lead-through programming.

 origin

-The central point in a coordinate system.
-The origin has a numerical value of zero in programming language.
+A fixed, central point in the Cartesian coordinate system where the X, Y, and Z axes intersect.
+The origin has a numerical value of zero.

 path